Custom Search

 Gears

-A gear is a mechanical device that can transmit rotary motion and change both the magnitude and the line of action of an effort force.
+A gear is a mechanical device that transmits rotary motion by changing the magnitude and line of action of the effort force.

 The effort force can be expressed as